 Opposition Arguments and Activities

 Remember: The marijuana industry’s goal is to make marijuana use (including smoking) as “normal” as alcohol use.
-To achieve this goal, the industry will advance legislation for regulating marijuana just like alcohol and not like tobacco.
+To achieve this goal, the industry will continue to support legislation for regulating marijuana just like alcohol and not like tobacco.

 CASE STUDY: DENVER